Q: How do I change my address/email/name?

 A: Hybrid courses meet in person 3-4 times per semester (on average).
 Your instructor will include this information in the course syllabus.

 Q: How do I know which courses are hybrid or online when registering?

 A: Hybrid courses are identified by an H after the course number (for example: ENG2050 B H) and online courses are identified by an O after the course number (for example: ENG2050B O).

 Q: How do I withdraw from a class?

-A: Students who wish to withdraw from a class after the Adjustment Period must contact the One-Stop or an Academic Advisor.
+A: Students who wish to withdraw from a class after the Adjustment Period must contact the Welcome Center or an Academic Advisor.
 The last date to withdraw from classes is listed on the Academic Calendar for each semester.
 All withdrawals after the adjustment period will result in a "W" on transcripts.

 Q: Will I get a refund if I withdraw from my class?